-Inhaling steam from a pan of hot water helps relieve congestion by clearing the sinus and gives you relief from a headache.
-You can also check with your doctor for a nasal decongestant, which is safe to use during pregnancy.
-Flowing mucus will inhibit congestion, thereby minimizing any sinus issues during pregnancy.
+Inhaling steam from a pan of hot water could relieve congestion by clearing the sinus and gives you relief from a headache.
+You may also check with your doctor for a nasal decongestant, which is safe to use during pregnancy.
+Flowing mucus could inhibit congestion, thereby minimizing any sinus issues during pregnancy.

 2. Get a massage:

-A good massage on your shoulders, back and neck is a great way to help relieve a migraine.
+A good massage on your shoulders, back, and neck, might help relieve a migraine.
 Ensure that you get the massage done by a professional masseuse, who has experience in massaging pregnant women.
-Also, you can get a massage done for your head using medicated oils that relieve pain.
-Such massage helps reduce the tension headaches to an extent.
-A study found that with six weekly massages, one can find great improvement in the frequency of migraines (16).
+Also, you may get a massage done for your head using medicated oils that relieve pain.
+Such a massage could help reduce the tension headaches to an extent.
+A study found that with six weekly massages, one can find improvement in the frequency of migraines (22).

 [ Read: Benefits Of Perineal Massage ]